andy-schulz/thekla-demo-agile-day/PITCHME.md

 @snap[east span-60]

-## How do we bring tests to Developers, without being technical!
+## How do we bring tests to Developers, without being technical?

 @snapend